Again, trial of Metuh stalled, case adjourned until June 22 - Nigeria Today

 Again, trial of Metuh stalled, case adjourned until June 22

-Abuja – The trial of Olisa Metuh , former spokesman of the Peoples Democratic Party (PDP) was again stalled as the FCT High Court, Maitama, adjourned the case until June 22.
+The trial of Olisa Metuh, former spokesman of the Peoples Democratic Party (PDP) was again stalled as the FCT High Court, Maitama, adjourned the case until June 22.

 Metuh was arraigned by the Economic and Financial Crimes Commission (EFCC) on a two-count charge of destruction of evidence.